Mixed Results For A Test Of Vitamin C For Sepsis

 "One could argue this [new result] doesn't say very much about the Marik protocol," Brant tells NPR.

-Marik himself agrees.
-He says the vitamin C and corticosteroids have a synergistic effect which is not evident in the new study.
-Marik agree that, while the study is not definitive, he says it importantly finds no side-effects and it does show a mortality benefit.
+Marik agrees.
+He says the vitamin C and corticosteroids have a synergistic effect that is not evident in the new study.
+While Marik agrees that the study is not definitive, he says it importantly finds no side-effects and it does show a mortality benefit.
 "You can argue about all the statistical nuances, but that's what the study showed," he said.

 Given how polarized physicians' opinions are about the value of vitamin C for sepsis, "I suspect when all is said and done this is not going to change a single person's point of view," says Dr. Craig Coopersmith, interim director of the Emory Critical Care Center at Emory University.